-The Office of Environmental Health and Safety works closely with the Department of Residential Education and Housing and the New Jersey Department of Community Affairs, Division of Fire Safety to ensure that all on-campus student housing facilities managed by the college are in compliance with the International Fire Code New Jersey Edition 2015.
+The Division of Operations, Office of Emergency Preparedness and Fire Safety works closely with Campus Police, Department of Residential Education and Housing and the New Jersey Department of Community Affairs, Division of Fire Safety to ensure that all on-campus student housing facilities managed by the college are in compliance with the International Fire Code New Jersey Edition 2015.
 On-campus student housing facilities managed by the college include traditional dorm-style residence halls and individual houses owned by the college (referred to as college houses), all of which are managed by the staff of the Department of Residential Education and Housing.

-Fire safety systems protect all college-managed on-campus student housing facilities, and each system consists of fire alarms, smoke detection, and sprinkler protection.
+Fire safety systems protect all college-managed, on-campus student housing facilities, and each system consists of fire alarms, smoke detection, and sprinkler protection.
 Strobe lights are equipped in certain rooms based on occupant need and required codes.
 Additionally, all on-campus student housing facilities and attached parking garages are equipped with fire extinguishers.
-Fire safety systems in college-managed residence halls are monitored 24 hours a day, seven days a week by the Office of CPS.
-In college houses the sprinkler system is monitored 24 hours a day, seven days a week by a contracted central station monitoring company that notifies the Office of CPS in the event of an alarm.
+Fire safety systems in college-managed residence halls are monitored 24 hours a day, seven days a week by Campus Police.
+In TCNJ college houses, the fire safety systems are monitored 24 hours a day, seven days a week, by a contracted central station monitoring company that notifies Campus Police in the event of an alarm.

-Fire safety education for college-managed on-campus student housing facilities is prepared by the Office of Environmental Health and Safety for the Department of Residential Education and Housing, to provide information to all occupants of these facilities.
+Fire safety education for college-managed, on-campus student housing facilities is prepared by the Emergency Preparedness-Fire Safety unit as well as Residential Education and Housing, to provide information on fire safety for all occupants of these facilities.
 Fire safety education topics include, but are not limited to, fire prevention, safe evacuation techniques, and fire extinguishers.

-TCNJ maintains a mandatory evacuation policy in all collegemanaged on-campus student housing facilities.
+TCNJ maintains a mandatory evacuation policy in all collegemanaged, on-campus student housing facilities.
 In accordance with this policy, in the event of a fire or upon activation of any fire alarm, all building occupants are required to evacuate the building.
 Evacuees are then required to retreat to a safe location at least 50 feet from the building.
-Any person who fails to evacuate during a fire alarm activation is subject to criminal complaints by the Office of CPS and/or disciplinary action through the Student Conduct process.
-Each on-campus student housing facility has a fire safety and evacuation plan.
+Any person who fails to evacuate during a fire alarm activation is subject to criminal complaints by Campus Police and/or disciplinary action through the Student Conduct process.
+Each oncampus student housing facility has a fire safety and evacuation plan.

-During the 2021-22 academic year, at the direction of the Office of Environmental Health and Safety and the Office of CPS, the Department of Residential Education and Housing performed a total of 61 fire drills.
 The college has 16 residence halls.
-Fire drills were completed for each of the occupied college-managed on-campus student housing facilities, in the following manner: two (2) fire drills were conducted during the fall 2021 semester and two (2) fire drills were conducted during the spring 2022 semester.
+Fire drills were completed for each of the occupied college-managed, on-campus student housing facilities, in the following manner: two (2) fire drills were conducted during the fall 2022 semester and two (2) fire drills were conducted during the spring 2023 semester.
 During each semester the first drill was conducted within 10 days of the beginning of classes and at least one (1) drill was conducted between sunset and sunrise.
 This drill schedule is implemented each academic year and is in compliance with the International Fire Code New Jersey Edition 2015.
-One residence hall was vacant during three (3) of the four (4) rounds of fire drills.